-There is a form of the RCIA which is adapted for children.
+There is a form of the RCIA which is adapted for children aged 7 to 14.
 That is, those children not baptised as infants, who have attained the use of reason and are of catechetical age.
 The age of reason is defined by Canon Law as in or around the age of 7 (CIC 97:2).